 Paxillin family members, Paxillin, Hic5 and Leupaxin are focal adhesion adaptors that work closely with Src and Fak kinases and link the cell to the extracellular matrix.
 We find that Paxillin and Hic5 are highly expressed during preplate splitting.
 Mamunur Rashid in the laboratory has found that deficiency in Paxillin delays cortical migration and disrupts normal migrating neuron morphology.
 Collaboration with Dr. Christopher Turner, Department of Cell and Developmental Biology, SUNY Upstate Medical University.Support NINDS R01NS066071

-The Developmental Exposure to Alcohol Research Center (DEARC) is a multi-institutional center directed by Dr. Linda Spear at SUNY Binghamton University.
+The Developmental Exposure to Alcohol Research Center (DEARC) is a multi-institutional center directed by Drs.
+Linda Spear, Terry Deak and David Jentsch at SUNY Binghamton University.
 As part of the DEARC, our lab is exploring the consequence of early ethanol exposure on neurite dynamics in the developing cortex.
 We have found that ethanol interferes with the dendritic filopodial targeting and dendritic organization.
-This work suggests that dendritic filopodia are extraordinarily sensitive to their local environment (and to toxic insult) and suggest some form of neurotransmission may shape the nascent dendrite.
+This work suggests that dendritic filopodia are extraordinarily sensitive to their local environment (and to toxic insult).
 Support NIAAA P50AA015850-01 RC#1.